 Our bottom line

 NatWest customers interested in consolidating credit card debt and getting one and a half years of 0% interest on their balance transfer may want to check out the NatWest Balance Transfer Credit Card offer.
 In NatWest fashion, this is a simple, straightforward offer.
-The 18 months of 0% provides a good amount of time to pay down a lingering balance, while the balance transfer fee of 0.49% was removed in January 2021.
+The 20 months of 0% provides a good amount of time to pay down a lingering balance, plus there is no balance transfer fee.
 Note that you must be a current NatWest current account, savings account, credit card or mortgage customer to apply.

 Credit Rating Requirement: Good/Excellent

 - Balance transfer period – The card offers an 20-month balance transfer period.
 That means that for a 20-month period, a 0% interest rate is charged on existing debt that is transferred from another credit card within three months of account opening.
 Depending on the interest rate currently being paid on existing credit card debt, this could reduce your interest payments over the period, and allow you to clear your balance earlier than would otherwise have been the case.